sebastiancarlos/beachpatrol/README.md

 ## Introduction

-Beachpatrol is a CLI tool meant to replace and automate your everyday web browser.
+Beachpatrol is a CLI tool to replace and automate your everyday web browser.

 Run `beachpatrol` to launch a Chromium browser which can be controlled externally through [Playwright](https://playwright.dev/) scripts.
 You can use it as your daily driver; it works